Graph-ICS/Graph-ICS/readme.md

 ## Developer Guide

-Contents
-1. About the structure
-1.1.
-QtQuick and QML
-1.2.
-C++ Model
-2. Creating a new filter node
-2.1.
-Choose the filter
-2.2.
-Adding a new C++ filter class
-2.3.
-Implementing the filter class
-2.4.
-Defining the filter class in the source file
-2.5.
-Register the class as QtQuick QML Object
-2.6.
-Create your QML file
-2.7.
-Update the toolbar buttons

-### 1. About the structure

 Graph-ICS is basically following a MVC architecture. is divided on two components.

-#### 1.1.
-QtQuick and QML
 The QtQuick framework includes the QML declarative scripting language.
 QML Objects are useful for the interaction with the user, the Graph-ICS user interface is conceded on QML, in Graph-ICS it makes possible to:

 - Represent filters and images using nodes the user can drag on the Editor